vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

   * mandatory : false,
   * type : object. for simplicity, keep it in a dictionary form, with only one level of key/values.
   * comments: you should put here all the information needed for the execution of the action.
 For exemple if action is "SetUserProperty" you can add  `"Parameters" = {"Property":"propName", "value":"123"}`.
+* OptionalFeedback:
+  * mandatory : false
+  * type : object =>
+      * Type : string, defining the type of the feedback to show user (Image, AnimatedGif, Video, ...).
+This can be necessary to choose how to display the feedback
+      * Source : string, defining the origin of the media used for the feedback (can be Custom, Giphy, Youtube,...)
+      * Id : string, something that identifies uniquely the media to show. it can be a full Url or a unique id for the choosen source.
+      * AdditionalLabels: Array of labels dictionary(string,string). this contains additional labels that will printed before the question as an optional prompt
+  * comments: this optional feedback, if present, will be presented to the user just after it's command choice and before continuing to the next step.
+You can put here a conclusion phrase for the sequence or something that could anounce some other...